-The vaccines below are requirements for the 2012-13 school year.
+These vaccines are required for the 2015-16 school year.

-- Diphtheria, whooping cough, tetanus vaccine - Four doses of any combination of DTP, DT, DTP-Hib, DTaP or Td vaccine with at least one dose received on or after How assistance grade. - Three doses of DTP, DT, DTP-Hib, DTap, Td or Tdap vaccine with at least one dose received on or after fourth birthday for grades seven through twelve. - Oral or inactivated Polio vaccine - Three doses with at fourth birthday - ♦ Hepatitis B Series Three dose series - Rubeola (Measles) vac - cine Twodoses received on - least one month Rubella (German Measles) vaccine - One dose received on or after first birthday fourth birthday re- • must be requested quired for all stu- • A student may receive assistance dents in kindergar- with over-the-counter and prescription ten through seventh medications during school hours from the nurse, the principal or his/her designee after the school receives a Permission to • Dispense Medication form signed and dated by the parent/legal guardian. • The Permission to Dispense Mediation form must include:
+- ◆ Diphtheria, whooping cough, tetanus vaccine - Four doses of any combination of DTP, DT, DTP-Hib, DTaP or Td vaccine with at least one dose received on or after fourth birthday required for all students in kindergarten through eleventh grade. - Three doses of DTP, DT, DTP-Hib, DTap, Td or Tdap vaccine with at least one dose received on or after fourth birthday for grades eleven and twelve. - Tdap vaccine booster - One dose required for all seventh through ninth graders; routinely given at 11-12 years of age. - Oral or inactivated Polio vaccine - Three doses with at least one dose received on or after first birthday for students in grades 5K-3. - Hepatitis B Series Three-dose series for 5K-12 - Rubeola (Measles) vaccine Twodosesreceivedon or after first birthday